|Petitioned Status Offense Cases

 It is important to note that 2020 was the onset of the COVID-19 pandemic, which may have impacted policies, procedures, and data collection activities regarding referrals to and processing of youth by juvenile courts.
 Additionally, stay-at-home orders and school closures likely impacted the volume and type of law-violating behavior by youth referred to juvenile court in 2020.

 [ CSV file ]

-- Juvenile courts sometimes hold youth in secure detention facilities during court processing of their case.
-Depending on the State's detention laws, the court may decide detention is necessary to ensure the juvenile's appearance at subsequent court hearings, to protect the community from the juvenile, or to secure the juvenile's own safety.
-Detention may also be ordered for the purpose of evaluating the juvenile.
+- Juvenile courts sometimes hold youth in secure detention facilities during processing of their case.
+Depending on the State's detention laws, the court may decide detention is necessary to ensure the youth's appearance at subsequent court hearings, to protect the community from the youth, or to secure the juvenile's own safety.
+Detention may also be ordered for the purpose of evaluating the youth.